 Whether you go old-school with a turntable and records or invest in a good Bluetooth speaker, set up a space where you can turn on some good music and have a dance party.
 One of the best things about living alone is cranking up the music and singing along however loud you like.

 If you play an instrument, make it part of your décor with a wall mount or music shelf.
 When your instrument is in eyesight, it's easier to be inspired to pick it up and play.
+And, if you don't play, now's the perfect time to learn!

 Stay tidy and organized